dtsiken/websnakeladder/README.md

 # Snake and Ladder
-Created using HTML, CSS, Javascript for the Third Year First Semester Final Project in College
+Created using HTML, CSS, Javascript

 Demo: